Xeronaus/Cedaruke/README.md

 # Cedaruke
 Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into a new star system.
 The mod aims to introduce more new campaigns, each with their own unique features, missions, and challenges.

-# Key Features
-Here are some key features that might pique your interest.

-### New Star System
-Meet the **Arion System**, a new star system where your industries will expand.
-This system serves as the central star around which all the new planets will orbit.

-### New Planets
-The mod introduces multiple new planets, each with their own unique campaign and features.

-### New Sectors
-Each planet contains multiple new sectors, whether they're procedurally generated or handmade.

-### New Contents
-The mod is packed with new contents (It needs to be rewritten)

-### New Tech Trees
-hjjk

 # Download
 To download the mod, I recommend you to use either the Mod Browser (not available yet) or [Releases](https://github.com/Xeron590/Cetadustry/releases).
-However, if you want to play the experimental version, please go to [Actions](https://github.com/Xeronaus/Cedaruke/actions).
+However, if you want to play the development version, please go to [Actions](https://github.com/Xeronaus/Cedaruke/actions).

-Location for the mods folder:
-- Windows: %appdata%/Mindustry/mods/
-- MacOS: ~/Library/Application Support/Mindustry/mods/
-- Linux: ~/.local/share/Mindustry/mods/
-- Steam: steam/steamapps/common/Mindustry/mods/

 # Credits
-Well, I'm the only Developer of this mod.
+Well, I'm the only developer of this mod.

 # Development Status
 The mod is still in development.
 Expect some features to be incomplete, unbalanced, and buggy.
 Performance issues may arise, so please keep that in mind.